sumup-oss/circuit-ui/MIGRATION.md

 Keep in mind that this escape hatch is not meant as a way to permanently bypass the errors, but as a temporary workaround to help migrate without regressions.
 The `noMargin` prop will be entirely removed in v6.

+### Combined LoadingButton and Button

+The `LoadingButton` is an extension of the `Button` component and adds a loading state.
+This is a common use case, so the loading functionality has been added to the `Button` component itself.
+The `LoadingButton` was deprecated in v4.1 and was removed in v5.

+The API hasn't changed: uses of the `LoadingButton` can be replaced by the `Button` component

+🤖 _component-names-v5_

 ### Other changes

 - The deprecated `zIndex.sidebar` design token was removed from `@sumup/design-tokens`.
 Use `sIndex.navigation` instead.
 There is no codemod for this change: search and replace the old value for the new one in your codebase.
 - The deprecated `shadowSingle`, `shadowDouble` and `shadowTriple` style mixins were removed.
 Use the `shadow()` style mixin instead.
 There is no codemod for this change: migrate manually by searching for the deprecated style mixins in your codebase, and verify the changes visually.
 - The `RadioButton` component's deprecated `children` prop was removed.
 Use the `label` prop, now typed as required, instead.
 There is no codemod for this change: search your codebase for uses of the `RadioButton` or `RadioButtonGroup` component and migrate them manually.
 - The deprecated `showValid` option was removed from the `inputOutline` style mixin.

-## From v4 to v4.1

-### Combined LoadingButton and Button

-The LoadingButton is an extension of the Button component and adds a loading state.
-This is a common use case, so the loading functionality has been added to the Button component itself and the LoadingButton has been deprecated and will be removed in the next major release.
-This means that you can replace the LoadingButton with the Button component (🤖 _component-names-v4-1_).

 ## From v3.x to v4